ndaidong/vnikey/README.md

 ### About `vnikey`

-`vnikey` is a shortened version of other Vietnamese typing libraries such as HIM, VIM, etc. It only supports VNI type mode (aka "Vietnamese number key based").
+`vnikey` is a tool for typing Vietnamese, similar to other libraries as HIM, VIM, Mudim, etc. However `vnikey` supports only VNI type mode (aka "Vietnamese number key based").
 Personally I appreciate the intelligence and elegance of the VNI typing method.
 It's great to type English terms mixed with Vietnamese.
 But if you are already using TELEX or VIQR,  then `vnikey` is not for you.

-`vnikey` also doesn't not provide the further features like "auto-correct spelling errors", "recover mistyped words", etc. There is the better tools for that.
+`vnikey` also doesn't not provide the further features like auto-correct spelling errors.
+There is the better tools for that.

+`vnikey` focus on the core feature: easy to type Vietnamese as long as English.
+It tries to avoid to place accent marks when you type something looks like English.

 ### About VNI typing method